IBM/watson-discovery-ui/DEVELOPING.md

 │       └── *.json # Austin TX Airbnb JSON files
 ├── lib # library and utility functions
 │   ├── utils.js # Utility functions/constants used by src and server code
-│   └── watson-discovery-setup.js # Funcions to auto-load data files into Discover
+│   └── watson-discovery-setup.js # Funcions to auto-load data files into Discovery
 ├── public # Public folder contains CSS and JS served on the webpage │   ├── css
 │   ├── images